Poland Dental Reviews for Dental Implants, Crowns and More

 Dental implants in Poland review: “I would recommend it”

 Let’s start with a video review from Ian, who saved almost £7,000 getting dental implants in Poland.
-He travelled to Krakow twice in six months and ended up with completely new smile.
+He travelled to Krakow twice in six months and ended up with a completely new smile.
 His wife is very happy with his new teeth, too!

 Ian explains that he had all his preparatory work and implants done in one day, but the dentist was clear that he could stop any time and split it over two days.
 Having this level of control made Ian feel more at ease with the procedure.